Serving the under-served – how NIHR’s INCLUDE initiative will make trials better reflect all members of society

 INCLUDE’s work is ongoing.
 It will engage with funders and regulators to ensure that representation of under-served groups is taken into account in funding decisions, regulatory approvals, policies and, crucially, will work to ensure that sufficient resources are made available to implement our guidance.

 Trials that do not represent those in the community who could benefit are failed trials

 If a trial does not represent those in the community who could benefit, then it is a failed trial.
 The INCLUDE initiative provides both a structure and a catalyst to improve study design and delivery and get more people from under-served groups into clinical research.
 By making trial evidence more applicable, we think INCLUDE will lead to better healthcare for people from historically under-served and marginalised groups.

 Thinking about the number of people in our trials is not enough: we need to start thinking more carefully about who they are.

 Ella Anderson (NIHR INCLUDE Project Coordinator), Shaun Treweek (Professor of Health Services Research), Adepeju Oshisanya (Clinical Development Operations Leader), Miles Witham (Professor of Trials for Older People).

-- The full paper on the INCLUDE Roadmap can be found in Trials, or summarised on the NIHR Evidence website
+- The full paper on the INCLUDE Roadmap can be found in Trials, or the Roadmap is summarised on the NIHR Evidence website

 - More information about INCLUDE can be found on the INCLUDE project website